libretime/libretime/shared/README.md

 # Shared

-The `libretime_shared` package contains reusable functions and classes for the Libretime project.
+The `libretime_shared` package contains reusable functions and classes for the LibreTime project.

 ## Usage